-EPG, in partnership with the WDB, various AJCCN members, multiple local workforce development areas, and local workforce development boards, has launched its Apprenticeship Innovation Program (AIP).
-Through AIP, operated by EPG, funded primarily through non-WIOA funding, and in partnership with the AJCCN, the WDB will provide a full array of apprenticeship services to businesses and combine these services, through a partnership, with the existing apprenticeship services offered in Prince George's County by the MD Labor's Maryland Apprenticeship and Training Program (MATP).
+In PY21/FY22 EPG, in partnership with the WDB, various AJCCN members, and multiple local workforce development areas and local workforce development boards, is preparing to launch its Apprenticeship Innovation Program (AIP).
+Through AIP, operated by EPG and in partnership with the AJCCN, the WDB will provide a full array of apprenticeship services to business and combine these services, through a partnership, with the existing apprenticeship services offered in Prince George's County by the MD Labor's Maryland Apprenticeship and Training Program (MATP).

-AIP will offer customized services to design, register (as applicable), and operate/sponsor Registered Apprenticeships, Youth Apprenticeships, Industry Recognized Apprenticeships (using non-WIOA funding), and Pre-Apprenticeships.
-AIP will be one of the first locally operated apprenticeship programs to increasing dedicated and expanding apprenticeships and improving apprenticeship linkages between job seekers, businesses, industry associations, government entities, occupational skills training providers, post-secondary institutions, K-12 educational providers, research entities, and MD Labor in Maryland.
+AIP will offer customized services to design, register (as applicable) and operate/sponsor Registered Apprenticeships, Youth Apprenticeships, Industry Recognized Apprenticeships, and Pre-Apprenticeships.
+AIP will be one of the first locally operated apprenticeship programs dedicated to increasing and expanding apprenticeships and improving apprenticeship linkages between job seekers, businesses, industry associations, government entities, occupational skills training providers, postsecondary institutions, K-12 educational providers, research entities and MD Labor in Maryland.